rufousJr/warpwoofwimble/content/pages/Have One On Me/one/noprovenance.md

 	> squatting, lordly, on a stool, in a stall,
 	> we spun gold clear out of straw.

 There are two possible references to fairytales in the song.
-The line "I have slept for forty years" evokes *Sleeping Beauty*, while the lines quoted above are a clear reference to *Rumpelstiltskin*.
+The line "I have slept for forty years" evokes *Sleeping Beauty* (and *Rip van Winkle*), while the lines quoted above are a clear reference to *Rumpelstiltskin*.

 !!! lyrics ""
 	> and woke to find me gone.